ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/documents/crud/update.rst

     owner = 'Example Community'
     # create an empty Document
     document = documents.add('Updated Document', owner)
-    # set the ID of the new Document to the ID of an existing Document you want to update
+    # set the ID of the new Document to the ID of the existing Document you want to update
     document.set_id(123456)

     # load Document attributes